 If you are working on multiple Monitors, chances are high that you have cursed Windows for not being able to properly move your mouse across them.

-I know I have, but at long last I have found a handy little tool which will make your multi-Monitor work that much smoother.
+I know I have, but at long last, I have found a handy little tool that will make your multi-Monitor work that much smoother.

 What’s the problem exactly?